 Executive producer Martin Klima discussed the game's release on the official forums.
 Mr Klima admitted that he would have liked more time to polish the game before it launched, and that he doesn't like the comparison to a triple-A studio.

-Kingdom Come: Deliverance didn't ship in a condition the dev team liked, Warhorse Studios admitted.
+Kingdom Come: Deliverance didn't ship in the dev team liked, Warhorse Studios admitted.
 Even though the game has gone on to become a commercial success, and sold around 500,000 copies in three days' time, it is still riddled with sometimes game-breaking bugs.

 Executive producer Martin Klima discussed the release on the official forums and said that he doesn't consider the game to ba a AAA title, but it's not an indie game either.
 "KCD is an attempt of bridging the two: it is an indie game at heart - more hardcore, more demanding, more fierce - but with the visuals and production values of AAA game".